 Guide to Eating San Francisco's Mission District Bite by Glorious Bite

-The Mission is one of the most eclectic and multicultural neighborhoods in the city, which makes it one of the most interesting to dine in.
+The Mission is one of the most eclectic and multicultural neighborhoods in the city, which makes it one of the most interesting to dine in (it isn't just burritos and tacos).
 Allow yourself plenty of time to walk up and down Valencia Street and 24th Street, two of the Mission's busiest streets, to take it all in.
 Consider riding a bike, since the neighborhood is flat and bike-friendly.

 Foreign Cinema (2534 Mission St.)